SpenceIsCool/Fa23_CU_CSCI5228_Graphics_Spencer_Wilson_Seascape_inC/README.md

 - run: `./project`

-## RECOMMENDED PATH
+## RECOMMENDED PATH (see CONTRIBUTIONs below)
-- click the button: observe the thing, maybe swim around a bit (arrows and asdw)
+- click the button: observe the thing, we start by observing the eye in all its glory, but we want a tranparent film
-    - take note of all the transparent objects in the scene
+- o: now they eye has a transparent layer, we'll want to make lots of eyes in differnt places
+- o: now we see the eye and its tranparent layers are not in the right place, we should fix this
+    - NOTE: this is dummied up for presentation purposes, the real code would require some change to alpha.c
+- o: now we see many eyes with their tranparent layers in the right place
-    - this is handled by the `struct Alpha` in SDW.h
+    - this is enabled through `_ALPHAS`, updateAlphas, handleAllAlphas, and the alpha.c file methods
-    - and the code in `alpha.c`
+        - in alpha.c: note capture of definition model view and projection matrix and later application
     - the code is basically written as a thunk/promise that we execute later
     - we execute this only after the non-alpha objects are all drawn in the scene
+    - CONTRIBUTION: a method to delay drawing objects that need ALPHA blending
+- o: enter the big scene, you can swim around the scene with arrows and asdw or jump ahead to the points below.
+As you go, note all the transparent elements on eyes, sea fans, squid and jellyfish
 - h: see the help menu, when in doubt, press h
-- h: close the menu to move forward
+- h: close the menu
-- <nothing>: note the red sea fan is transparent (on your right)
+- CONTRIBUTION: in the following scene a flashlight is enabled for spot directional lighting
 - 2: see the butterfly fish perfectly kiss the top of the staghorn coral
-- 3: see the jellyfish (fully transparent objects)
+- 3: see the jellyfish (fully transparent objects), note the red sea fans in the background are also transparent objects
 - 4: see the grouper and the shrimp coming in its mouth and out of its gills (note that the eyes have a transparent film on them)
 - 5: see the squid as they change colors about half of the time.
-They eyes have a transparent film and the side fins are transparent.
+Thier have a transparent film and the side fins are transparent.
 - 6: observe the sharks swimming in harmony with reasonable angles. observe the tranparent film on the eyes.
-Observe the effect of fog in the scene (as the shark far away is difficult to make out).
+Observe the effect of fog in the scene (as the shark far away is difficult to make out)(we can also see many jelly fish in the background)
 - 7: see the eel, it's hiding in a nook (we'll see the lighting soon enough)
 - 8: see the turtles doing some synchronized swimming. press and hold "w" to swim down the turtles center.
 Note the tranparent eye film again
 - 9: see the bait ball, it's wild. recommend that you swim into it and watch a bit.
-You might notice the eel and grouper here.
+You might notice the eel and grouper here. (just a texture on a low-point sphere)
     - p: pause the animation to really check out the bait ball, note that each fish is a texture on a low vertex sphere
     - p: resume play mode
 - m: see the orthoganal view of the scene
 - m: see the perspective view of the scene
-- NOW: we can look at the objects of the scene and their lighting in isolation
 - o: see the backdrop of the scene without all the critters (can check normals here)
     - press 8
     - as the light comes around note that the upper sand bank is more red
-    - the custom shader is removing red at lower depths (recall, can you p to pause/play the light)
+    - CONTRIBUTION: a custom shader is removing red at lower depths (recall, can you press 'p' to pause/play the light)
-- o: see the blocking reef structure, note this includes transparent red sea fans
+- o: see the blocking reef structure, note this includes transparent red sea fans (3 for best angle)
+- o: check out the bait ball, from certain angles this shows interesting shapes of the random number generator (press 8 to see what reminds me of chistmas trees - an overhead view)
-- o: see the grouper alone, likely easier to see the animation now
+- o: see the grouper alone, likely easier to see the animation now, use arrows to view how you want
-- o: see the butterfly fish kissing its two reef sections
+- o: see the butterfly fish kissing its two reef sections (4 for best angle)
+- o: see the turtles spinning around the y axis (8 for best angle)
-- o: see the jellyfish, check out its shape and colors, I think this is particularly fun to look at
+- o: see the eel
+    - CONTRIBUTION: tubular structure, ribbon underbody
 - o: see the squid, check out the transparency of its fins
-- o: check out the bait ball, from certain angles this shows interesting shapes of the random number generator (press 8)
-- o: see the eel
-    - HERE: be sure to check out the eel lighting and shape
-    - key tasking was to make this tubing and ribbon structure
-- o: see the turtles spinning around the y axis
+- o: see the jellyfish, check out its shape and colors, I think this is particularly fun to look at (the tenticles are a series of low point spheres)

 ## Default mode
-- play mode with all objects
+- play mode with an eye showing
-- first person perspective view
+- projection view
-- centered near the butterfly fish as a starting point for the dive
 - in day mode
 - with flashlight on
 - axis disabled
+- fog disabled unless you are in the full seascape

 ## Key bindings: